gbv/jskos-api/jskos-api.md

     JSON response; the value `application/javascript` or
     `application/javascript; charset=utf-8` for JSONP response
 X-Total-Count
-  : Total number of results for [pagination].
+  : Total number of results if the response body is a JSON array
+    (see [pagination] for details).
 Link
-  : Links for [pagination].
+  : Links for [pagination] if the response body is a JSON array.
 Access-Control-Expose-Headers
   : The value `Link X-Total-Count` Access-Control-Allow-Origin